 - Courses that are taken as P/F and receive grades of “Pass” are not factored into your GPA calculations – not in UMBC semester and Cumulative GPAs, nor in Science or Overall GPAs for professional schools.
 This will place greater emphasis on the courses that have been taken with letter grading.

 - Changing courses to P/F grading may also affect your eligibility to receive UMBC academic distinctions or honors, including (but not limited to) Spring 2020 President’s List/Dean’s List recognition, and Latin Honors awarded at the time of degree completion (e.g., Summa cum laude).
 Courses with P/F grading are not included in the evaluation process for these honors and distinctions.

 - For applicants who choose to take some prerequisites as P/F, greater emphasis may be placed on their performance on standardized tests like the MCAT, DAT, OAT, or GRE.
 Consider your own strengths and/or weaknesses when it comes to standardized testing.

 - In an interview or personal statement, you may be asked to speak to your decision to conceal your grade – a basic metric of your performance – by changing your grading method to P/F. In addition, changing your grading method to P/F may eliminate your ability to use your performance in your Spring 2020 courses as evidence of your perseverance, resilience, and grit in the face of challenging (and rapidly changing) circumstances.

-In the end, there is no one-size-fits-all advice, and the decision to change grading method is ultimately up to the student.
-In this time of uncertainty, the advisors in the PreMedical and PreDental Advising Office are available to help you consider your options in light of your own academic and personal circumstances.
-Use the scheduling portal below.
+In the end, there was no one-size-fits-all solution, and the decision to change grading method was ultimately up to the student.
+The advisors in the PreMedical and PreDental Advising Office are available to help you consider your options in light of your own academic and personal circumstances.